BCDA-APS/bluesky_training/docs/source/howto/_custom_device.rst

 describe actions specific to that class.
 Subclasses, such as `EpicsSignal` and `EpicsMotor` augment the basic capabilities with additional capabilities.

-.. caution:: Could start with more basic examples.
-Make note of common prefix.

 Reasons for a custom *ophyd* Device include:

 - groupings (such as: related metadata or a motor stage)